-The Oz-Cine-Renaissance begins with lots of sauce
+The Oz-Cine-Renaissance begins with plenty of sauce

 [Source: Ozflicks’ graph from the film-list at ‘Australasian feature films by release date’, Australasian Cinema website plus additions and subtractions from IMDb and other sources – see Ozflicks’ list]

-The first successful films of the early 1970s set out to shock and entertain on a fairly basic level, with lots of comedy, outrageous behaviour, colourful language, nudity and sex, and very little in the way of arthouse pretension.
+The first successful Oz films of the early 1970s set out to shock and entertain on a fairly basic level, with comedy, outrageous behaviour, colourful language, nudity and sex in the forefront, and very little in the way of arthouse pretension.
 The mastermind behind the making of such ‘Oz-sexploitation’ films was Tim Burstall, who had been chastened by the reception of his attempt to make a serious drama film in 1969, and took advantage of the relaxation of Australia’s censorship guidelines and Australian’s appetite for films celebrating the 70s sexual revolution.
 Burstall made Stork (1971) the first Australian hit film of the 70s, and followed it with the even more successful Alvin Purple (1973) and a string of other hits.
 Like the British Carry-On films of the 60s and 70s, his films were fast-moving, light-hearted affairs with lots of action, comedy, pretty women, sex and flashes of nudity, and were extremely successful with the Australian public.

 Burstall was joined in his saucy trail-blazing by Bruce Beresford, who went on to be a fine Hollywood director, but started in 1972 with his Barry McKenzie comedies about Australians being loud, rude and colourful in England, which began a trend of ‘Ocker’ comedies.
 Like Burstall’s films, his films were successful both in Australia and, oddly, in England and together these film-makers’ works provided the financial success the young emergent industry needed.
 Peter Weir was a slower-builder, making two disquieting little films in the early 70s before stunning the country with Picnic at Hanging Rock in 1975.